-Segment Investability Requirements, greater than or equal to the Market Size-Segment Cutoff.

-- Newly investable companies with a full market capitalization greater than or equal to the Market Size-Segment Cutoff. - Companies greater than the upper buffer threshold24 of the lower Size-Segment that are: - Currently in the lower Size-Segment Index or - Assigned to this Size-Segment during last Index Review and failed the Final Size-Segment Investability Requirement or - Investable companies during last Index Review that were not assigned to any Size-Segment. - Current constituents of a given Size-Segment Index, as well as companies assigned to this Size-Segment during the last Index Review that failed the Final Size-Segment Investability Requirements, in the lower buffer of the Size-Segment in descending capitalization order, until the threshold of the buffer is reached. - The largest companies from the upper buffer of the next lower size-segment.
+- Current constituents of a given Size-Segment Index, as well as companies assigned to this Size-Segment during last Index Review that failed the Final Size-Segment Investability Requirements, greater than or equal to the Market Size-Segment Cutoff. - Newly investable companies with a full market capitalization greater than or egual to the Market Size-Segment Cutoff. - Companies greater than the upper buffer threshold of the lower Size-Segment that are: - Currently in the lower Size-Segment Index or - Assigned to this Size-Segment during last Index Review and failed the Final Size-Segment Investability Requirement or - Investable companies during last Index Review that were not assigned to any Size-Segment. - Current constituents of a given Size-Segment Index, as well as companies assigned to this Size-Segment during the last Index Review that failed the Final Size-Segment Investability Requirements, in the lower buffer of the Size-Segment in descending capitalization order, until the threshold of the buffer is reached. - The largest companies from the upper buffer of the next lower size-segment.